Do you suffer with anxiety?

 - Feeling afraid, as if something awful might happen

 Now add up your total score.
-If your total score comes to 8 or more then your anxiety level is probably higher than would be ideal.
+If your total score comes to 8 or more then your anxiety level is probably higher than the ideal.

 What can I do about anxiety.